mjgorman/docker-compose-example/README.md

 #Requirements

 Docker 1.9

-Docker Machine on OSX(Minor changes to compose file needed to run on true cluster) Docker swarm setup with at least 3 nodes for true test (https://docs.docker.com/swarm/install-w-machine/)
+Docker Machine on OSX(Minor changes to compose file needed to run on true cluster)

+Docker swarm setup with at least 3 nodes for true test (https://docs.docker.com/swarm/install-w-machine/)

+I've included a script called swarminate.sh to setup the swarm in docker machine with consule for multihost networking.

 #Usage

-##Running the cluster in the foreground
+##Running the cluster(With Multi-host networking) in the foreground

-docker-compose up
+docker-compose --x-networking up

-##Running the Cluster in the background
+##Running the cluster(With Multi-host networking) in the background

-docker-compose up -d
+docker-compose --x-networking up -d

 ##Checking the status of the containers

 docker-compose ps

-## Scaling the app
+## Scaling the app(across multiple servers)
-docker-compose scale backend=n(number of servers you'd like)
+docker-compose --x-networking scale backend=n(number of servers you'd like)

 ##Acces the app